 Matt grew up in a pastor's home, immersed in ministry activity since his earliest remembrances.
-He gained a love and commitment for the gospel and for the church.
 He pastored at Chisago Lakes Baptist Church for ten years before following God's leading to Fourth Baptist Church in 2008.
 He has taught in multiple venues at home and overseas and is a contributing author to the book, The Pastor: A Guide for God's Faithful Servant.
-Matt and Kim enjoy rearing their five children.
+Matt and Kim have five children.